Arrowyz01/csv2logseq_block/csv2md_by_template/README.md

 # Quick start
 - download csv2mdt.py and put it in the same folder as template.md and filename.csv
+- use shell and 'cd' to that folder
 - use follow command
     > python csv2mdt.py filename.csv